Rising Insulin Prices Are Literally Harming People?

-Boyle did something most type 1 diabetics are forced to do.
+Boyle did something most people with type 1 are forced to do.
 He tried to get funds to pay for his expensive prescription.
 In addition, he used what little he had by stretching the doses.

 According to Rebert Gabbay Senior Vice President and a Chief Medical Officer at Joslin Diabetes Center, no doctor would recommend something like that.

-However, many diabetes patients have to go through the same thing.
+However, many patients have to go through the same thing.

 If people take less insulin than they need, they can increase their blood sugar levels.
 As a result, their glucose increases drastically to find an alternate fuel for the brain.
 In the end, the body forms the potentially toxic keto acids.

 If left untreated, this could be fatal, said Gabbay.